fork-commit-merge/fork-commit-merge/README.md

 ### Installing Express.js

-For ExpressJS related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).
+For Express.js related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).

 ---

 ### Installing Electron.js

-For ElectronJS related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).
+For Electron.js related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).

 ---